What is Google MUM? How It Can Impact SEO?

 Conclusion

-MUM marks an important milestone in AI-driven search as Google develops language models with extraordinary scalability and multitasking capabilities.
+MUM marks a significant milestone in AI-driven search as Google develops language models with exceptional scalability and multitasking capabilities.
 MUM, trained on over a trillion words in 75 languages and many modalities, intends to give more relevant, personalized, and conversational search experiences.

 FAQs